 - As you get more and more tired your form will suffer during the circuit.

-Below is exactly what a HIT session should look like.
-This is the BFG muscle way and has helped my clients improve on fitness and body composition for years.
+Below is exactly what a HIIT session should look like.
+This is the BFG Muscle way and has helped my clients improve on fitness and body composition for years.